How to Wash a Dog Bed? – Itsaboutdog

 Now that the covers are removed, the bed underneath can be dealt with.

 If the bed is machine wash safe, it can be tossed in at a high heat setting to kill all bacteria and parasites in any form.
-Check your bed after a cycle to ensure that the detergent has washed off, as any residual detergent can irritate your dog’s skin.
+Check your bed after a cycle to ensure the detergent has washed off, as any residual detergent can irritate your dog’s skin.

-If the bed is not machine safe, it must be washed manually like a bed with non-removable covers.
+If the bed is not machine-safe, it must be washed manually, like a bed with non-removable covers.

 How to Wash Non-Removable Bed Covers?